Place: Connects Vasilyevsky Island with Admiralteysky Island. On the map

 Designer: Stanisław Kierbedź

-Name: It was called after the Annunciation Church, located on the bridgehead area, demolished by the Bolsheviks in the XX c.
+Name: It was called so after the Annunciation Church building, located on the bridgehead area, demolished by the Bolsheviks in XX century.

-Interesting facts: Blagoveshchensky Bridge was the first permanent bridge across the Neva, i.e. half of its history Petersburg spent without a single constant bridge!
+Interesting facts: Blagoveshchensky Bridge was the first permanent bridge across the Neva River, that means that a half of its history Petersburg spent without a single constant bridge!
 All the other city bridges were floating, and the citizen of the city had to pay for a pass.
 Floating bridges were installed only in summer.
-In winter period Neva was crossed over ice, by the way, nowadays it is strictly forbidden.
+In winter period, Neva was crossed over the ice, by the way, nowadays it is strictly forbidden.

-Legend: They say that Nicholas I recklessly promised to the creator of the bridge that for each constructed span he would receive the new rank.
+Legend: Legend says that Nicholas I recklessly promised to the creator of the bridge that for each constructed span he would receive the new rank.
 As a result, the project was quickly redesigned towards increasing the amount of spans up to eight.
-The architect began his work with the rank of engineer-captain and finished it as a full general.
+Thus, the architect began his work with the rank of engineer-captain and finished it as a full general.